kazurayam/practice.expandtesting.com_dynamic-table/README.md

 ## TC2

 The TC1 can extract data of "Chrome-CPU" only.
-Next, I want the data of "Firefox-Memory" as well.
+Next, I want to scrape the data of "Firefox-Memory" as well.
 How to do it?

 In the TC2 introduces one more layer of function `String getCellText(String browser, String metric)`.
-The `getCellText` function is located inside the TC2.
 TC2 calls this function twice with different set of arguments.

 https://github.com/kazurayam/practice.expandtesting.com_dynamic-table/blob/main/Scripts/TC2/Script1751494362663.groovy

-## TC3_Chrome-CPU, TC3_Chrome-Memory

-The TC2 calls the `getCellText` function which is located inside the TC2 itself.
+Please note that the `getCellText` function is located inside the TC2, therefore the `getCellText` is available for the TC2 only; no other scripts can use it.

+## TC3_Chrome-CPU, TC3_Firefox-Memory

 Next I want to make 2 seperated Test Case scripts.
-One script will extract the Chrome-CUP data.
-Another script will extract the Firefox-Memory data.
+One script will scrape the Chrome-CPU data.
+Another script will scrape the Firefox-Memory data.

 I want to avoid any code duplication.
-How can I do it?

-I created 2 Groovy classes in the `Keywords` folder:
+So, I created 2 Groovy classes in the `Keywords` folder:

 ### `practiceexpandtesting.DynamicTableScraper`